ylyu-fly/labwebsite/content/sections/section2.md

 I am an EOF graduate and received my B.A. in Biological Sciences in 2021 from Rutgers University - New Brunswick.
 Throughout my life, I have always been intrigued by the brain's many mechanisms and behaviors that affect the body.
 I have previously researched "Asymmetric Cerebral Atrophy of the Temporal Lobe" while participating in a program at Rowan University School of Osteopathic Medicine.
 I joined the Lyu lab near the beginning of 2023 and hope to use the knowledge and skills from my previous experiences to contribute to this research.
 On my free time, I enjoy reading various genres of books but mostly true-crime novels.
 I also enjoy listening to music, especially Ginger Root.

-#### Undergraduate Research Assistants

-**Advaitha Kamalakkannan**

-I am a fourth-year undergraduate student pursuing a Molecular Biology and Biochemistry major.
-With prior experience in chemistry-related research, I am excited to learn about experimentation methods in a biological lab as well as understand the biology of aging and its role in the health and longevity of *Drosophila*.
-Outside of science, my hobbies include dancing, reading, and running– with the advent of covid, hiking has been a newfound interest of mine.

 **Rajat Khurana**

-Rajat Khurana is a senior in Rutgers University.
-He’s currently pursuing a degree in Biology, and joined the Lyu lab in January 2023.
+Rajat Khurana is a Biology graduate from Rutgers University and joined the Lyu lab in January 2023.
 In his free time, he's an avid enjoyer of snowboarding, having a season pass at Camelback mountain.
 He also enjoys the company of his friends, and occasionally plopping down in front of his TV and playing games.
 He’s worked with fruit flies since 2021, and is excited to see what knowledge he can uncover at his time in the Lyu Lab!

+**Advaitha Kamalakkannan**

+I graduated from Rutgers University with a major in Molecular Biology and Biochemistry.
+With prior experience in chemistry-related research, I am excited to learn about experimentation methods in a biological lab as well as understand the biology of aging and its role in the health and longevity of *Drosophila*.
+Outside of science, my hobbies include dancing, reading, and running– with the advent of covid, hiking has been a newfound interest of mine.

+#### Undergraduate Research Assistants

 **Madison Oh**